 For example, there are/were only three par-5s at Sable Oaks.
-Two of them — the 5th and 14th — play/played side-by-side (okay, the course is not reopening; I’m going past tense from here on out).
+Two of them — nos.
+5 and 14 — play/played side-by-side (okay, the course is not reopening; I’m going past tense from here on out).
 Both featured the same riparian corridor cutting across the fairways some 220-240 yards from their respective greens.
 So yes, driver on both holes was risky.
 But if you cozied up to that wetland, both greens were eminently reachable in two strokes.
 In the trade, they call this risk/reward design; architecture nerds are supposed to swoon over this stuff.
 At Sable, they turned up their noses.

 What’s more, from the back tees, on both holes (especially 14), it was frankly difficult for mere mortals to even reach the hazard with driver… But most guys played the middle tees and complained about not being able to hit driver.
 Pick your poison, I say.

-The two holes at Sable Oaks that stood out to me for being legitimately overtaxing were the par-4s at 12h and 15t.
+The two holes at Sable Oaks that stood out to me for being legitimately overtaxing were the par-4s at 12 and 15.
 Yet, again, both got bad raps in my view.

-Twelve was a monster measuring some 460 yards and requiring a drive up and onto a plateau, then an approach playing way back down to sea level.
+Twelve was a monster measuring some 460 yards and requiring an accurate drive up and onto a plateau, followed by an approach playing way back down to sea level.
 There was out of bounds all along the right side.
 This was a classic half-par hole, the likes of which design legend Donald Ross created routinely (and for which he is routinely praised by architecture nerds still today).
-The key is convincing yourself the hole is a par 4.5, meaning 4 would be great but 5 is just fine.
+The key is convincing one’s self the hole is a par 4.5, meaning 4 would be great but 5 is just fine.
 The adjoining par-5 2nd hole played about the same yardage with the same expectations.
 The simple fact that it was listed on the scorecard as a par-5 resulted in very few complaints.

 On a course that played to par 70 (where all three par-5s were reachable in two shots), the difficulty of no. 12 (and the ease of no. 2) have always seemed reasonable to me.
 To its lasting aesthetic credit, No. 12 was also a stunningly beautiful and topographically gripping golf hole.